 Custom Meta Data

-Custom Meta Data, like Classifications, allows you to set the metadata for the shop as a whole, but within the Edit Product window, you can click this tab to add metadata for specific products.
+Custom Meta Data, like Classifications, allows you to set the metadata for the shop as a whole, but within the Add/Edit Product window, you can click this tab to add metadata for specific products.
 This, in turn, helps search engines quickly identify what the product is to decide where it should be visible within search results.
 Whilst you can set the metadata on each product, if you do not do this manually this feature will automatically select the Product Name and the first 140 characters from the Product Description to use instead.